 Your inpatient benefits are based upon the date of admission.
-If you are admitted to an inpatient mental health facility in 2024 and are not discharged until 2025, the 2024 copayments will apply until you have not received any inpatient care in an acute hospital, a skilled nursing facility, or an inpatient mental health facility for 60 days in a row.
+If you are admitted to an inpatient mental health facility in 2024 and are not discharged until 2025, the

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay
+Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital (continued) 2024 copayments will apply until you have not received any inpatient care in an acute hospital, a skilled nursing facility, or an inpatient mental health facility for 60 days in a row.
+Prior authorization rules apply Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient You will pay the